(Article Updated 8/28/2019)

 If you're considering selling your home, you no doubt want to get the most value possible out of the deal.
 Aside from cleaning up and making sure everything is in working condition, here are a few easy ways to increase the resale value of your home without breaking the bank.

 When it comes to your bathroom, there are plenty of ways to change the feel of the space.
 Just like in your kitchen, small changes can help.
 New faucets in the sink and bath can make a huge difference, as can a nice showerhead.
-New lighting fixtures can also give your bathroom a more spa-like feel.
+Updated lighting fixtures or even new towels can also give your bathroom a more spa-like feel.

 Nothing can turn off a buyer like worn, chipped paint or outdated wallpaper.
 One of the most cost-effective means to give your whole home a facelift is by adding a fresh coat of paint.
 This is a great do-it-yourself project, though some choose to hire out help and leave it to the pros.

 It's best to stick to neutral colors when repainting your home.
+Experts suggest using beiges, tans, golds, and grays.
 Just like carpeting, many new homeowners will select their own colors once they move in.
 A neutral color palate will help the homebuyer picture their own touches in the home without being put off by bright colors that may not be to their taste.

 A loanDepot licensed loan officer can help you with a home equity loan to cover your creative expenses.
 Call today for more information.

 Appraisal tips when selling your home